 Federal Stafford Student Loan Program allows a student to borrow up to \$3,500 in the first year of enrollment, up to \$4,500 in the second year, and up to \$5,500 per year starting the junior year.
-Total loans outstanding may not exceed \$23,000 for a dependent undergraduate student.
 The federal government pays the interest on a subsidized loan while the student is enrolled.
 The interest accrues while the student is enrolled on an unsubsidized loan; in the latter case, the interest may be "capitalized."

 Unsubsidized Federal Stafford Loans are a second part of the Federal Family Education Loan Program.
-These are principally available to independent students who need to supplement any Stafford Loans and other resources available for their enrollment.
-A borrower must have a good credit record and does not have to demonstrate financial need; however the student must have received a determination of eligibility (or ineligibility) for both the need-based Stafford Loan Program and the Pell Grant.
-The program of study must lead to a degree or certification.
-The student who demonstrates eligibility for a Stafford Loan must have applied for the Stafford Loan before applying for additional funds; the student must also have received a determination of eligibility (or ineligibility) for the Pell Grant.
-The student may borrow up to \$4,000 each academic year for the first two years of undergraduate study and \$5,000 per academic year for the remainder of the undergraduate program.
-The aggregate amount is limited to \$23,000.
-The interest rate is a variable rate set annually for the 12-month period starting July 1.
+These are principally available to students who need to supplement any Stafford Loans and other resources available for their enrollment.
 The repayment period begins when the loan is disbursed and payment of interest must begin within 60 days following the disbursement and final installment of the loan proceeds.
 The length of the repayment period depends on the total amount borrowed but normally does not exceed 10 years.
 The borrower can obtain a combined payment covering multiple loans.
 Interest must be paid at least quarterly while the student is enrolled unless the borrower chooses to authorize the lender to add accrued interest to the loan principle (This is called "capitalization").
 Capitalization costs the borrower more in interest charges over the life of the loan but it does provide an alternative if it is impossible to pay the interest during time of enrollment.

 Federal Plus Loans to Parents are the third part of the Federal Family Education Loan Program.
 These loans are available to parents of dependent students.
 The parent borrowers must have a satisfactory credit record and must show the ability to meet the monthly payments on the education loan.
 The parent borrowers must complete a Financial Aid Application.
 The borrower and the benefiting student must be United States citizens or permanent resident aliens.
 The student must be enrolled at least half time in a degree or certificate program.
 A parent may borrow up to the difference between the cost of attendance and other financial aid per year for each dependent student.
 The interest is a variable rate set annually for the 12-month period starting July 1.
-The repayment period begins when the loan is disbursed and repayments begin within 45 days.
 The length of the repayment period depends on the total amount borrowed but normally does not exceed 10 years.
 Parent borrowers can obtain a combined payment covering multiple loans and, under certain conditions set by Federal law, can defer payments.
+For more information on loans visit www.barton.edu.